BST Insert

 Step 2: Base Case

-The simplest possible tree is the tree with no nodes at all: the empty tree!
+The simplest possible tree is a tree with no nodes at all: the empty tree!

-Inserting a node into the empty tree is easy: just make the node the root.
+Inserting a node into an empty tree is easy: just make the node the root.
 Done!

 Step 3: Recursive Step